AurorinhaBoreal/VotacaoCRUD-FrontEnd/README.md

 - Either you can simply access the deployed version [Here](https://votacao-front.onrender.com/)

-- Or you can create a Docker Image locally through the commands
+- Or you can create a Docker Image and Container locally through the commands

-  - Create the docker image ```docker build -t person-frontend .```
+  - Create the docker image ```docker compose up -d```

-  - Create and Run the Docker Container ```docker run -it -p 3000:80 person-frontend```
+Obs: To run the frontEnd with the backEnd locally you have to change the API_URL env variable to the localhost url

 ## Choosen Design